ScalaWilliam/git-watch/README.md

 The client-side application has explicit filters to ensure no injection takes place.

-If you want to ensure legitimate GitHub pushes, add `--secret=[secret you specified]`
+If you want to ensure legitimate GitHub pushes, add `--secret=[secret you specified]`.
+See [https://github.com/ScalaWilliam/git-watch/issues/3](https://github.com/ScalaWilliam/git-watch/issues/3)

 # Contributing
 See: [DEVELOPING.md](DEVELOPING.md)